hazelcast/hazelcast-docker/README.md

 ### Hazelcast

-You can launch Hazelcast Docker Container by running the following command.
+You can launch a Hazelcast Docker Container by running the following command.
 You can find the full list of Hazelcast versions to replace $HAZELCAST_VERSION at [Official Hazelcast Docker Hub](https://store.docker.com/community/images/hazelcast/hazelcast/tags).

 ```
 $ docker run hazelcast/hazelcast:$HAZELCAST_VERSION
 ```
-This command will pull Hazelcast Docker image and run a new Hazelcast instance.
+This command will pull a Hazelcast Docker image and run a new Hazelcast instance.

 ### Hazelcast Hello World